 “Really?”
 Alice’s decorum seemed to fail her as she grasped around for words.
 When her mind finally located something, it was the last sentence she wanted to utter.
 Unfortunately, she also knew it was the one that she absolutely had to.

 “I appreciate that, honestly I’m kind of wowed by it,” Alice said.
 “But I feel like I should tell you upfront: despite my power, I’m not a Control student.
 I decided to major in Subtlety.
 I’d still be honored to learn under you, don’t get me wrong, but I don’t want to pull a bait-and-switch if you thought you were getting another type of Hero.”

 Gale’s smile widened, just a touch, as she nodded.
 “That’s quite upfront and respectable, Alice.
 All the more so considering your specialty.
 But rest assured, I wouldn’t make this sort of offer without an understanding of who I was extending it to.
-After last year’s robot debacle, I’ve begun to see the importance of Subtlety Heroes.
-Finding one for the team has proven difficult, however, as our reputation pulls us into a lot of high-conflict situations.
+After last year’s robot debacle, I’ve begun to see the importance of having multiple Subtlety Heroes.
+We have one on our staff, however finding more has been a challenge, as our reputation pulls us into a lot of high-conflict situations.
 Another local team has been helping us out, but I decided it might be best to recruit our own.
 A Subtlety Hero who can hold their own in high-stakes combat.
 Someone like you, Alice.”